 So how did the team work around this?
 Well the idea is to use something called a Skynet Portal.

 A Skynet portal is a simple concept in practice.
-It effectively is an entry point to using the Sia network without having to run a node yourself.
-So someone else runs a dedicated server running a Sia node with Skynet turned on, and there’s a front end in front of that that allows users to interact with it.
+It is an entry point to the Sia network without having to run a node yourself.
+Someone else runs a dedicated server running a Sia node with Skynet access enabled, and there’s a front end in that allows users to interact with it.
 For example, check out siasky, Skynet Lab’s official portal.

 But what separates this from any other centralized file sharing platform out there like Dropbox or Mediafire?
 Well the main differentiator is that since the portals use the Sia network as a backend instead of their own servers, every file is available on every portal.
 For example Big Buck Bunny (an old Blender open source video file) is fully available at siasky.net, skyportal.xyz and every other Skynet Portal at this Sia link: sia://CACqf4NlIMlA0CCCieYGjpViPGyfyJ4v1x3bmuCKZX8FKA.
 But these are not a duplicates of the file.
 You always access the same file, just through different portals.
 This is the next level up from federated, it’s decentralized!